 For open-source apps, Chaquopy will always be free of charge.
 Here’s how to qualify:

-- Your app doesn’t need to be finished, but it must do something useful, and it must already use Chaquopy.
+- Your app doesn’t need to be finished, but it must already be using Chaquopy to do something useful.

 - Give your app a unique application ID which does not begin with

 - Release your app’s source code on a public website such as GitHub.

 - Include a notice releasing the code under an open-source license.
 If you haven’t already chosen one, we recommend the MIT License.

 Once you’ve met these requirements, please contact us to request a license key, including a link to where the app’s source code is available.